 Calls from virtual phone numbers are indistinguishable from “regular” phone calls, allowing calls to be made locally without long-distance fees or dialing a foreign country code, with the ability to function in all the same ways.
 On a Caller ID, when a softphone service is paired with a virtual phone number, the number appears the same as a local number.
 This gives your business a sense of authenticity, even if your outbound VoIP phone number originates in India and calls are being made to another country, like the United States.
 Customers are more likely to reject a call as a misdial or spam if the area code and country code don’t match their own.

 Virtual phone numbers can be purchased through Global Call Forwarding in nearly every country in the world.
 To make outbound calls, only your softphone needs to be connected to your virtual phone number and your VoIP service, allowing you to dial out.
-Thanks to Global Call Forwarding’s quality of service, outbound VoIP service can be coupled with the company’s already valuable features, like call recording, simultaneous ringing, and virtual SMS numbers.
+Thanks to Global Call Forwarding’s quality of service, outbound VoIP service can be coupled with the company’s already valuable features, like call recording, simultaneous ringing, virtual numbers, and VoIP forwarding.

 For businesses and individuals that are looking to use VoIP in your business strategy, visit globalcallfowarding.com to check out the various options available around the world, as well as the option of a free trial.
 Global Call Forwarding is confident that once companies begin using outbound VoIP services, their businesses will be able to expand more quickly by using the power of the Internet in the modern marketplace.